RooVetGit/Roo-Code-Docs/docs/features/keyboard-shortcuts.md

 ### What It Does

-When triggered, the command:
+The `roo.acceptInput` command is a general-purpose input submission command.
+When triggered, it:

-- Clicks the primary (first) button when suggestion buttons are visible (see [Suggested Responses](/features/suggested-responses))
+- Submits your current text or image input when in the text input area (equivalent to pressing Enter)
-- Submits your current text input when in regular text input mode
+- Clicks the primary (first) button when action buttons are visible (such as confirm/cancel buttons or any other action buttons)

 ### Detailed Setup Guide